avataranedotas/HSI-bar_Prius2G-Arduino/README.md

 Using the UP button on the CanBus Shield you can change screens (short press) or reset values (long press)

+Download this file to read the rest of the explanations.

 Description of bottom row on LCD for the 4 screens:

 1.